open-mpi/ompi/docs/running-apps/ssh.rst

 default, you will need to provide assistance so that Open MPI can find its executables and libraries.

-.. important:: For simplicitly, it is *strongly* recomended that you install Open MPI in the same location on all nodes in your job.
+.. important:: For simplicity, it is *strongly* recommended that you install Open MPI in the same location on all nodes in your job.
    See the :doc:`Installation location section
    </installing-open-mpi/installation-location>` for more details.